 - The possible need for revision rhinoplasty surgery

-REAL FACTS: In a patient who has already undergone rhinoplasty but who was unsatisfied with the results, a second surgery called revision rhinoplasty is an option.
+REAL FACTS: In a patient who has already undergone nose surgery but who was unsatisfied with the results, a second surgery called revision rhinoplasty is an option.

 Schedule a Dallas Rhinoplasty Consultation